 Any student or staff member who has symptoms of Covid-19 or lives with someone who does must not come into school.
 Full details of symptoms, how to get a test and self isolation rules can be found here.
 School should be advised as soon as possible.
 There will be an amended attendance policy available towards the end of August.The national guidance makes clear that the current improvements to the Covid19 situation and the significant risk to life-chances and educational opportunity of missing school mean that attendance at school is compulsory to all students.

 Travelling to school

 It is recommended that students avoid or minimise the use of public transport.
-If they do use it, they should maintain a social distance.
 It is the law to wear a face-covering on public transport (this should be removed upon arrival at school).
 If possible, students should walk or cycle (wearing their helmets).
 Those travelling by car should not get dropped off (and collected) on the school grounds.
 Students from different households should not car-share.

-We are awaiting confirmation of the school bus timings and routes for September.
-As soon as this is received this information will be updated.
 Transport for Greater Manchester have confirmed that they will not be issuing allocated seats through the yellow school bus pass this year.
 Students will only need an IGO and a valid bus ticket to travel.
 The bus route and timetable can be found on the school bus page.